vespCV/hornet3000/README.md

 3. Ordinary wasp (Vespula vulgaris)

 ## Goal of the project
-Aim is to end up with a detector on a Raspberry pi4 to make clear and sharp images to report it on waarnemingen.nl
+Aim is to end up with a detector on a Raspberry pi4 to make clear and sharp images to report it on waarnemingen.nl.
+Target accuracy 95%.

 ## To do
+- Optimize confidence threshold in the wild
 - Add insects to the model if needed (false positive hornet detections by other species)
 - Optional: connection with smartphone